 The answer is no. All the stars that you can see when you raise your eyes to heaven are only the stars that are closest to us.
 So, just a very small part of our galaxy.

-It is now time to start the next part of the book, and it is just as fascinating.
+It is now time to start the next part of The Universe in your Hand, and it is just as fascinating.
 This part is devoted to the laws that govern our Universe.

 Part 3: The laws of our Universe

 We suppose that you are already familiar with the law of gravitation.
 We feel it all the time.
 It is what keeps you sitting on your chair, or wherever you currently find yourself.

 This part looks into how two men “discovered” it and revolutionized our way of seeing the world.

 Firstly, Newton in 1687.
 What Newton did was precisely describe the effects of gravitation.
 He produced three fundamental laws that can describe the movement of an object.
 However, while the laws are correct and have served us for more than two centuries without any problem, in fact, they still serve us today, they do not explain why they function.

 Gravitation remains a mysterious force and we do not know its origin.
 Thanks to Newton, we know how it works and the consequences that it has on matter, but we don’t know what causes it.